Computer scienceMobileJetpack ComposeRefinement

 }

 As mentioned before, the main screen displays a list of recent emails.
 When you click on an email, you navigate to the Detail Screen to show the message body.
 Typically, you fetch the email details from the local cache or the network.
 However, before fetching the details, you need a reference to the specific email that was clicked.
 You can pass this reference to the Detail Screen as a navigation argument.
-The Detail Screen then retrieves this reference from the arguments bundle and uses it to fetch the email details.
+The Detail Screen then reads this argument from its route object and uses it to fetch the email details.

 In general, you should pass only the minimal amount of data between destinations.
 In our example, rather than passing the email object itself, we pass just a reference to it, because the total space reserved for that purpose is limited on Android.